 Museum Boijmans Van Beuningen

 1 C. Tümpel and A. Tümpel, Rembrandt legt die Bibel aus: Zeichnungen und Radierungen aus dem Kupferstichkabinett der Staatlichen Museen Preussischer Kulturbesitz Berlin, Berlin 1970; S. Perlove and L. Silver, Rembrandt’s faith: Church and temple in the Dutch Golden Age, University Park 2009.

 2 Unfortunately, this is not mentioned in the catalogue entries.
 Posthumous states include: cat.
 1, 5, 12, 13 (Basan), 17, 20, 26, 27, 29 (Basan), 32, 42, 43, 44, 45, 46, 49, 54, 60, 66, 67 and 69.

 3 See the important review by the church historian: A.T. van Deursen, ‘Rembrandts geloof’, Kroniek van het Rembrandthuis (2009), pp. 23-27.

 4 For editions and prices of Rembrandt’s etchings, see: E. Hinterding, Rembrandt as an etcher: The practice of production and distribution, Ouderkerk aan den IJssel 2006, vol. 1, pp. 47-65.

-P. van der Coelen, ‘Review of: C.M.
-Rosenberg, Rembrandt’s religious prints: The Feddersen Collection at the Snite Museum of Art, 2017’, Oud Holland Online Reviews, September 2019.
+Peter van der Coelen, ‘Review of: C.M.
+Rosenberg, Rembrandt’s religious prints: The Feddersen Collection at the Snite Museum of Art, 2017’, Oud Holland Reviews, September 2019.